GlebYoutuber/TelegramCrash/README.md

 # TelegramCrash
-Unknown Guy found the way to Crash Telegram...
-This is just LOL
+This is Repository.

+But...
+This is Exploit for Telegram